pemcg/mastering-automation-addendum-for-cloudforms-4.6/playbook_methods/chapter.md

 ### Returning Values

-A playbook can write values directly to $evm.root or $evm.object, or if running from a state in a state machine it can create or update state variables.
+A playbook can write values directly to `$evm.root` or `$evm.object`, or if running from a state in a state machine it can create or update state variables.

 ## State Machine Retries

 ## Logging the Output of an Ansible Method to automation.log

-example of saving a variable to $evm
+example of saving a variable to `$evm`